NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ## Initial Setup

-To use Firebase Remote Config in you application you need to login to firebase console and add parameters you need, in Remote Config tab.
+To use Firebase Remote Config in your application you need to login to firebase console and add parameters you need, in Remote Config tab.
 This plugin can be used in many different ways, for more details refer to [Remote Config use cases](https://firebase.google.com/docs/remote-config/use-cases).

 ![](images/firebase/remote-config/FirebaseRCSetup.png)